-The University is a rather complex animal.
+The University is a rather complex body.
 However, in practice it operates reasonably flexibly.
 You will find the administrative staff at POLIS helpful and willing to support you.
 However, you too need to take responsibility for your progress.
 This includes submitting the relevant forms and documents in accordance with the stipulated deadlines.
 The University operates an electronic self-service system via CAMSIS.
 There you will find most of the relevant forms, covering for instance leave to work away, intermission, and other issues.
 The programme also has its own resources page on Moodle, where reading lists, digital copies of funding application forms and yearly assessment documentation can be found.
 You will be added to this resource page once Michaelmas Term has commenced.

-The Degree itself is administered under the guidance and control of the Student Registry.
-The Student Registry gives final approval to degrees and monitors the implementation of high standards of conduct and performance.
-Below the Student Registry operates the Degree Committee.
+The Degree itself is administered under the guidance and control of the Postgraduate Committee.
+The Postgraduate Committee gives final approval to degrees and monitors the implementation of high standards of conduct and performance.
+Below the Postgraduate Committee operates the Degree Committee.
 That Committee exercises responsibility in relation to all matters connected with the eventual awarding of degrees, including appointment of examiners, review of examiners' reports, etc.

-The day-to-day operation of the programme is supervised by the Director(s) of the POLIS PhD programme and the Graduate Studies Committee (GSC) within the Department.
-The GSC is chaired by Dr Christopher Bickerton, the GSC secretary is Mr Andrew Cuthbert (the department's MPhil IRPOL administrator).
-The day-to-day administration of the PhD programme is managed by the PhD Course Administrator Mrs Hayley Askew.
+The day-to-day operation of the programme is supervised by the Director(s) of the POLIS PhD programme, whilst the administration of the PhD programme is managed by the PhD Course Administrator Mrs Hayley Askew.
+The Postgraduate Studies Committee (GSC) within the Department oversees PhD matters at department level.
+The GSC is chaired by Dr Christopher Bickerton, the GSC secretary is Mr Andrew Cuthbert (the department's MPhil Politics and international studies administrator).
 All PhD candidates will also be members of a College.
 The College offers you a place to be among students and academics from other disciplines, it provides a centre for your social life and cultural activities, and it arranges for your pastoral care.
-For example if you fall ill, or meet with other difficulties during your time at Cambridge, you should immediately inform the College Graduate Tutor.
+For example if you fall ill, or meet with other difficulties during your time at Cambridge, you should immediately inform the College Postgraduate Tutor.
 The College will offer you support, and it may also represent your case in relation to the University or the Department should that become necessary.
 It is impossible to exaggerate the importance of addressing issues that concern you at an early stage.
 If you are unwell, feel isolated or lost in the course, do not wait until the problem has deepened.
-In addition to the College Tutor, the University offers a counselling service to help you get back on track.
+In addition to the College Tutor, the University offers a counselling service and wellbeing service, to help you get back on track and maintain a healthy environment.
 Moreover, you will wish to maintain close contact with your academic supervisor throughout.
-If there are any problems relating to the course, you are also very welcome to meet with Cerys Minogue, the department's wellbeing contact, the PhD Director(s) or Dr Bickerton.
+If there are any problems relating to the course, you are also very welcome to meet with the PhD Director(s), the PhD course administrator Hayley Askew, Dr Bickerton (GSC) or Cerys Minogue, the department's Wellbeing contact.